 The directed sardine fishery in Oregon has been closed since July 1, 2015 when the stock assessment estimated stock biomass at less than CUTOFF value of 150,000 mt.
-Subsequent assessments indicated that the stock biomass estimates have remained below CUTOFF value and the directed sardine fishery remained closed each fishing year coast wide thru June 2019.
+Subsequent assessments indicated that the stock biomass estimates have remained below CUTOFF value and the directed sardine fishery remained closed each fishing year coast wide thru June 2020.
+With the long closure of the directed fishery, processing capacity for sardine has declined as plants have closed or converted to processing other species (ODFW observation, 2020).

-2.3.4 Oregon Anchovy Fishery
+2.3.5 Oregon Anchovy Fishery

 State developmental fishery permits for harvesting anchovy were issued from 1995 to 2009.
 All developmental fisheries in Oregon had a limited number of permits available and landing requirements for permit renewal, but the number of permits and landing requirements differed by target species.
 In 2009, Oregon issued four of the 15 developmental fishery permits available for the anchovy fishery.
 In December 2009, all developmental fisheries programmatic activities including permitting were suspended due to lack of funding.
 The OFWC moved the anchovy fishery to a Category C developmental fishery, those that are managed under a state or Federal FMP which has established permit and/or gear limitations.
 Because the Federal CPS FMP does not have permit restrictions for vessels operating north of 39°N. Latitude, the ocean fishery for northern anchovy is now an open access fishery off Oregon limited to legal gear under the CPS FMP and state regulations.
 Until recent years, northern anchovy were infrequently targeted during open periods for the sardine fishery.
 These anchovies were sold either as bait or processed as a local specialty product for human consumption.
 A significant fishery began to develop in 2015 and increased substantially in 2016.
 These landings were sold overseas mainly for human consumption with lesser amounts sold for bait.
+Landing of anchovies have declined in recent years.